sarahhlivingston/Multivariate_TxS_Anemone/README.md

 The column `mass` refers to the mass (in mg) of the sample used for the corresponding measurement.

 The column `var_name` contains the variable name.
-This can be RMR, CS, PCC, ATPase or TBARS (so far).
+This can be RMR, CS, PCC, ATPase or TBARS.

 The `var_measure` column refers to the measured value of the variable.